 The sun blazed overhead, and sweat ran down his face, dara dara…

-Just for reference, in Japanese, this would be: あせが、だらだらでるよ。
+In Japanese, this would be: あせが、だらだらでるよ。

 Example 2: Lazy afternoon